Sex education review does not recommend changes to ethos opt-out rule

 Minister for Education Joe McHugh said the ethos of schools would be protected.
 Photograph: Dara Mac Dónaill

-The ethos of religious schools to determine what they consider is appropriate sex education for their children will be protected, Minister for Education Joe McHugh has said.
+The freedom of religious schools to determine what they consider is appropriate sex education for their children will be protected in future, Minister for Education Joe McHugh has said.

 He was speaking after the publication of a major review of whether sex education in schools is fit for purpose.